-He says, "Aeons have passed in telling beads, yet our minds changed not; So cast off the wooden beads and take to the mental ones." performance of outer works of merits, but the soul finds no inlet.
+He says, "Aeons have passed in telling beads, yet our minds changed not; So cast off the wooden beads and take to the mental ones."

+Kabir Sahib therefore says that we waste our entire life in performance of outer works of merits, but the soul finds no inlet.
 The veil within does not give way and soul remains without.
-We should, therefore, turn the bead of the mind; and it will act like a push-button giving an ingress of the soul to spiritual realms within."
+We should, therefore, turn the bead of the mind; and it will act like a pushbutton giving an ingress of the soul to spiritual realms within."